-ONEWOOD is a new breed of reconstituted timber made of 75% cellulose wood fiber from plantations and 25% binder that is fabricated to be homogeneous in nature.
+ONEWOOD is a new breed of homogeneous reconstituted timber (HRT) made of majority cellulose wood fiber from plantations and binder that is fabricated to be homogeneous in nature.
 ONEWOOD are created into large blocks of timber that has unique wood grains that are similar to the natural year rings of timber.

 Each ONEWOOD block comes in 300 mm (Thickness) by 300 mm (Width) by 2500 mm (Length).
-ONEWOOD can also be considered as composite, structural or engineered timber.
+It can be produced up to 5000 mm (Length).
+ONEWOOD can also be considered as engineered timber.
 With each block of ONEWOOD, the possibilities of wood products are immense.

 A standard block of ONEWOOD